Genocadio/nitifier/README.md

 > **Note**: This service was created as a separate microservice because DigitalOcean broke SMTP ports, making it impossible to send emails directly from the main application.
 The SMS functionality is deployed via Mist.io on Render for reliable delivery.

+> ⚠️ **Important Disclaimer**: Due to API costs and pricing limitations, emails and SMS messages may not be delivered in certain circumstances.
+This includes but is not limited to:
+> - Insufficient account balance or credits
+> - API rate limits and quotas
+> - Service provider outages or maintenance
+> - Invalid recipient addresses or phone numbers
+> - Spam filters or carrier blocking
+>
+> Please monitor your SendGrid and Mist.io account status regularly and implement appropriate fallback mechanisms for critical notifications.

 ## Features

 - 🌍 **Multilingual Support**: English, French, and Kinyarwanda